izzydavidson/STaBioM-Standardised-Bioinformatics-for-Microbial-samples/README.md

-# STaMP-Standardized-Taxonomic-Microbiome-Pipeline-for-Nanopore-data
+# STaMP-Standardised-Taxonomic-Microbiome-Pipeline-for-Nanopore-data

-This repository provides a standardized analysis pipeline for Nanopore microbiome data across multiple specimen types.
+This repository provides a standardised analysis pipeline for Nanopore metagenomic microbiome data across multiple specimen types.
 The goal is to **reduce method-driven variability** by enforcing consistent inputs, preprocessing, QC, classification, and reporting.

 The pipeline supports two entry modes:

-* **FASTQ mode**: for publicly available data or already basecalled reads
+* **FASTQ mode**: for publicly available data or already basecalled reads (performed by any tool)
-* **FAST5 mode**: for raw, unbasecalled sequencing output that requires basecalling
+* **FAST5 mode**: for raw, unbasecalled sequencing output that requires basecalling first

 Both modes converge on consistent QC, taxonomy outputs, and standardized summary tables and plots.